DON’T tell Ryan Gosling about Kamasi Washington. It’s similarly unwise to invoke the names Flying Lotus, Thundercat,

 During the early years of this decade, the West Coast Get Down’s residency at Piano Bar became the stuff of folklore.
 At their final show last year, a snaking line of 20- and 30-somethings waited up to three hours in a lacerating chill, smack dab in the midst of Hollywood’s bottle service swamp.

-The rate of revolution accelerated with Thundercat’s debut album, 2011’s
+The rate of revolution accelerated with Thundercat’s debut album, 2011’s The Golden Age of Apocalypse.
+Produced by Flying Lotus, the album found the northwest passage between

 Passing Of The Torch